Luckyisrael/blockradar-sdk/CONTRIBUTING.md

 ## Security
 - Never commit API keys, secrets, or `.env` files
 - `.gitignore` excludes `.env`, `node_modules`, `dist`, `.trae/`

+## Branch Protection (Maintainers)
+Enable branch protections on GitHub for `main`:
+1. GitHub → Repository → Settings → Branches → Branch protection rules → Add rule
+2. Branch name pattern: `main`
+3. Check “Require a pull request before merging” and set required number of approvals
+4. Check “Require status checks to pass before merging” and select the GitHub Actions job named `test` from the `CI` workflow
+5. Check “Restrict who can push to matching branches” to disallow direct pushes
+6. Save changes

+Notes:
+- If you see “Required status checks cannot be empty”, ensure the CI workflow is present and has run at least once on a PR or push.
+Then select the `test` check in branch protection.
+- Optionally enable “Require branches to be up to date before merging” to ensure merges use the latest commits.

 ## Pull Request Checklist
 - [ ] Strictly typed inputs/outputs for new functions